dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 \textrm{Direct mapped location} = \textrm{(block address)  mod  (Number of Blocks in the Cache )}
 $$

 In a *fully associative* cache, a given block can be placed in any location in the cache.
+This approach involves high hardware complexity and slow access time, thus considered impractical for most use cases.

 An intermediate option between direct mapping and fully associative mapping is a *set-associative* mapping.
 In such a cache, the blocks are organized as sets, typically each set containing 2, 4, 8 or 16 blocks.
 A given address is first mapped to a set.
 Within a set, the address can be placed anywhere, among the blocks in that set.
 A cache with m blocks per set is described as an m-way set-associative cache.
 The formulas for a set-associative cache are:
 $$